cysouw/diathesis/text/c07_participle.md

 ### Adjectives in light-verb constructions {#sec:participles-adjectives-light-verb-constructions}

 Because of the similarity between participles and adjectives, it is instructive to turn the tables and investigate light-verb constructions with lexical adjectives like *schmutzig* 'dirty' or *offen* 'open'.
-Most light verbs are used identically with adjective and particple constructions, but there are few intersting differences.
+Most light verbs are used identically with adjective and participle constructions, but there are few interesting differences.

 The verbs *sein, werden, bleiben*, known as ~~Kopulaverben~~ in German grammar [e.g. @duden2009: 416], can be used both with participles and adjectives [@next].
 However, note that the meaning of the construction *werden* differs crucially between the two.
 With participles, the *werden* construction is of course a passive (see [@sec:participles-werden-passive]), while it is more of a future with adjectives [@next c], cf. the *werden + Infinitiv* in [@sec:infinitive-werden-modal].